agateau/blog/projects/colibri/index.md

 ## What is it?

-Colibri provides an alternative to KDE4 Plasma notifications.
+Colibri provides an alternative to KDE Plasma 4 notifications.

 Colibri notifications look lighter and are completely passive: they do not provide any buttons.
 You may or may not like this.